-Pre-requisite(s): LISP 400, MPHP 301, 302 and 305; MPHP 312 is a co-requisite
+Pre-requisite(s): LISP 400, MPHP 301, 302 and 305.

 MPHP 316 COMMUNITY HEALTH ASSESSMENTS

 This course explores strategies and methods used to assess health-related needs in the community and to determine priority areas to be targeted with health programs and interventions.
 The course covers important topics including: systems thinking; coordination of public health activities to achieve community goals; applying critical analysis to data; community mobilization and capacity building; and implementation of evidence based public health practice.
 Relevant field and applied projects encourage students to consider issues of applied ethics and equitable distribution of benefits in community assessments.